To get ahead you have to stay informed.

 Keep in mind that internet sales departments frequently strive for volume sales, so they'll often get to the best price more quickly than in-person sales agents.
 This can further decrease the pressure of the negotiating experience.

-And remember you can still test drive your preferred make and model at the nearest dealership at any point before heading home to negotiate on your own time.
+And remember you can still test drive your preferred make and model at the nearest dealership at any point before buying your car online.

 6. Secure Financing in Advance